Quantum corrections to symmetron fifth-force profiles: One-loop equation of motion

-which is the inverse two-point function, which we will refer to as the fluctuation operator, and where \(V\) is the classical potential.
-The rest of our analysis assumes that the discrete spectrum of this operator is positive definite, a fact that we will prove in Appendix \ref{sec:eigenmodes}.
+which we will refer to as the fluctuation operator, where \(V\) is the classical potential and \(\square = \partial_\mu\partial^\mu\) is the d'Alembertian.
+The rest of our analysis assumes that the discrete spectrum of this operator is positive definite, which we will prove in appendix \ref{sec:eigenmodes}.